jebbard/jMeta/README.md

 <br />
 # jMeta

 jMeta is an extensible Java library for reading and writing multimedia metadata and container formats.
+It is intended for use for multimedia-heavy Java applications that do not want to dive too deep into the details of each format they support. jMeta relieves these applications of the burden to study, understand and implement the tricky details of each format out there and is itself extensible, which keeps applications based on jMeta also extensible.
+Examples of targeted applications are: Audio studio applications, multimedia (image, audio, video) collection applications, editing applications among others.

+jMeta supports three basic types of _Media_, which is the term used for supported datasources used throughout the library:
+* **File:** A usual file stored on external media, random-access and basically read-write
+* **Byte-Array:** Allows to use jMeta also for data already present in-memory; random-access and read-write
+* **InputStream:** The most general way to input any data; sequential and not random-access and read-only - On the plus side, this allows jMeta to be used for internet media streams, zipped files, files sent over REST APIs and read from databases and tons of other options

 Currently, jMeta is in an alpha status and supports the following data formats:
 * MP3
 * OGG
 * ID3v1 and ID3v1.1